 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with Regional Transit System staff for public involvement in the development of the Transportation Improvement Program.
 The Regional Transit System Advisory Board provides input for transit projects to be included in the List of Priority Projects.
 In addition, Regional Transit System staff conducts transit forums to gather public input.
-The Alachua County Transportation Disadvantaged Coordinating Board, which includes public transportation users, provides input for transportation Planning Organization for the Gainesville Urbanized Area solicits input from the Regional Transit System and the Alachua County Transportation Disadvantaged Coordinating Board for projects to be included in the List of Priority Projects.
+The Alachua County Transportation Disadvantaged Coordinating Board, which includes public transportation users, provides input for transportation disadvantaged projects to be included in the List of Priority Projects.
+Each year, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area solicits input from the Regional Transit System and the Alachua County Transportation Disadvantaged Coordinating Board for projects to be included in the List of Priority Projects.